 Requirements and Assessment

-Applicants will require a NQF Level 8 degree, Second Class Honours, or equivalent, with a 2:1 in child, youth and family studies, sociology, psychology or a cognate discipline.
+Applicants will require a NQF Level 8 degree, Second Class Honours (2:1) in child, youth and family studies, sociology, psychology or a cognate discipline.
 Where applicants do not meet the formal academic requirements they can apply for entry through the University’s Recognition for Prior Learning Policy.